auth0/docs/articles/native-platforms/ios-swift/06-rules.md

 ### Done!

 That's it.
 You've just experienced how to implement a basic rule.
-This is just one of all the cool things you can do with rules.
-Go ahead and create any rule that fits your needs.
+This is just one of all the cool things you can do with them.
+Go ahead and create any that fits your needs.